-From observations and information gathered from residents the inspector judged that the philosophy of care underpinning the provision of residential care in the designated centre was person centred and promoted residents' individuality.
+From observations and information gathered from residents the inspector judged that the philosophy of care underpinning the provision of residential care in the centre was person centred which embraced a holistic approach.
+Management and staff promoted a restraint free environment and positive outcomes for residents.
 Residents told the inspector that they did not feel restricted as they were assisted to do what they wanted by staff or independently had the freedom to do whatever they chose.
+Relatives agreed with this viewpoint.